aws-samples/aws-stf/README.md

 You can use this catalog to implement a platform based on the STF with the flexibility to deploy the complete solution or any of its independent module including the STF IoT module and the Context Broker.

+The list below will be updated over time.

 ### STF Core

 The core of the STF - STF Core - consists of two modules: the STF IoT module and the open-source FIWARE Context Broker.